cimrobins/SDG_Homework_3/README.md

    - SDG 12 (Responsible Consumption & Production): 93.1%
    - SDG 13 (Climate Action): 98.5%

 All metrics were calculated programmatically using scikit-learn's classification metrics on the test dataset.
-The complete evaluation reports with detailed analysis are available in the `/results` directory.

 ## Discussion